The Lady Bird Story...

 CHARMS & METAL BEADS

-When it comes to charms and metal beads, we use stainless steel or silver/gold-coated stainless steel, which “is playing an important role in sustainable design and alternative energy evolution.
+When it comes to charms and metal beads, we use silver or gold plated brass or stainless steel, which “is playing an important role in sustainable design and alternative energy evolution.
 Ultimately, the most environmentally friendly materials are corrosion resistant and durable, have high-recycled content and recapture rates, provide long service life and reduce resource use.”

 All other metal findings and charms are from leading manufacturers in China & India - We always choose the lead/cadmium/nickel-free option from these manufacturers, which are produced to align with EU regulation.
 Due to the nature of the manufacturing process, it is impossible to have full transparency on each raw material.
 The supply chain is complex and includes many stages - from the mining of raw materials to manufacturing.